mishra-tanya/LMS_backend/README.md

 # Learning Management System (LMS) Backend

-A robust Laravel-based API backend for a Learning Management System that manages courses, subjects, and student reviews.
+A robust Laravel-based API backend for a Learning Management System that manages courses, subjects, chapters, and student reviews.

 ## Table of Contents